freesewing/freesewing/markdown/dev/guides/v3/migration/en.md

 ---

 This guide covers the migration from FreeSewing version 2 (v2) to FreeSewing version 3 (v3).
 It is intended for pattern designers and developers using our core library.
 But it is also a good source of information for anybody who wants to learn more about what's changed between v2 and v3 of FreeSewing.

 The focus on this guide is on our core library, our designs, our monorepo, and other topics of interest to developers.
 It does not cover any changes to our website(s) or other more user-facing aspects.

 <Fixme compact>This guide is a work in process</Fixme>

 ## Breaking changes

-### EMS only
+### ESM only

 FreeSewing is now ESM only.
 We no longer publish CJS modules.